 The chemistry and biochemistry majors combines advanced biochemistry, chemistry and advanced biology coursework to create two truly interdisciplinary majors.
 It is much more than simply a chemistry major with a biology minor or a biology major with a chemistry minor—it’s an integrated understanding of how the molecular basis for all things biological.

 Our majors receive a combination of strong science-rich classes, a broad general education and hands-on learning experiences.
 You’ll take classes in the social and natural sciences, math, humanities and fine arts, in addition to gaining those valued technical skills employers look for.
+Undergraduate research is a graduation requirement that will introduce you to applying skills to real-world applications.
 When you graduate from our department you are not only well prepared to take the next step in your career, you have completed an outstanding undergraduate education.

 Ready for the Future

 Because your university education is grounded in the arts and sciences, you’ll be able to place your knowledge into the broader context and communicate that understanding to society.
 Over the last 10 years, our majors have achieved a 100 percent placement in graduate and professional schools because they have already demonstrated their problem solving skills and are ready to "do" real science.